nTraum/gitlab-irc/README.md

 ## gitlab-irc

 Provides IRC notifications for GitLab repositories.
-Build with sinatra and cinch.
-Tested on Ruby 2.0.
+Build with Sinatra and cinch.

+## Requirements

+* Redis
+* Ruby 2.0 (older versions may work as well)
+* tmux / screen

 ## Installation & Usage